fegaras/DIQL/README.md

 optimizer may consider using a broadcast join to implement this traversal.

-More information is available at [Compile-Time Optimization of Embedded Data-Intensive Query Languages](https://lambda.uta.edu/diql.pdf).

 ## Installation:

 DIQL requires Scala 2.11, Apache Spark, and/or Apache Flink, and/or Twitter Cascading/Scalding.